SquareBracketAssociates/Booklet-TestingInPharo/Chapters/SUnit/Cookbook.md

  Here is the definition of the method `shouldInheritSelectors`.
 ```
 TestCase class >> shouldInheritSelectors
-	"I should inherit from an Abstract superclass but not from a concrete one by default,
+	"I should inherit from an Abstract superclass but not from a concrete one by default
 	unless I have no testSelectors in which case I must be expecting to inherit them from my superclass.
 	If a test case with selectors wants to inherit selectors from a concrete superclass, override this to true in that subclass."